Q: What is the commitment if we join The Safari Program?

 • Junior Level 1, Junior Level 2, Intermediate Level 1

-Parents required to attend the first few weeks full-time (the number of weeks is at the discretion of the teacher based on the makeup of each class) then only attend the last 5 minutes of classes (to receive weekly updates and homework)
+Parents required to attend the first few weeks full-time (the number of weeks is at the discretion of the teacher based on the makeup of each class).
+Following that, parents will attend the last 5 minutes of classes (to receive weekly updates and homework)

 • Senior Level 1, Intermediate Level 2

-Parents only attend the last 5 minutes of classes (to receive weekly updates and homework)
+Parents required to attend the last 5 minutes of classes (to receive weekly updates and homework)

 • Senior Level 2, Advanced Safari, Safari Grade One Group